 While it is unknown where Memorial Day started, several independent communities and states likely put up their own memorials.
 However, records show that the earliest commemoration of the fallen soldiers was held by recently freed slaves.

 Officially, Waterloo, New York is known as “The Birthplace of Memorial Day” as it was there that the first annual, wide event was held on May 5th in 1966.

 How Decoration Day became Memorial Day

-In 1968, the Uniform Monday Holiday Act was passed by congress, and Memorial Day went from being celebrated on the 30th of May, to be celebrated on the last Monday of May, to give American workers a three day weekend.
-Hence why the end of May is also known as Memorial Day Weekend.
-This was officialized in 1971 when Memorial Day was also made into a federal holiday.
+In 1968 the Uniform Monday Holiday Act was passed by congress.
+Memorial Day went from being celebrated on the 30th of May to be celebrated on the last Monday of May, this gave American workers a three day weekend.
+Many people now refer to the end of May as the Memorial Day Weekend, this long weekend was made official in 1971 when Memorial Day was turned into a federal holiday.

 How Memorial Day is celebrated

-In December of 2000, the National Moment of Remembrance was instated, encouraging Americans to observe a moment of respect and silence at 3 p.m in honor of all who lost their lives in battle.
+In December of 2000 the National Moment of Remembrance was announced, encouraging Americans to observe a moment of respect and silence at 3 p.m on Memorial Day in honor of all who lost their lives in battle.

 Memorial day is also a day of celebration, as this day usually announces the arrival of Summer, people also take the long weekend to travel, throw parties and enjoy barbecues with friends and family.